 An I. D. card is issued when the student enters the Seminary and must be validated each fall semester as part of the registration process.
 Cards become void when a student's enrollment terminates or is interrupted.
-Although the initial cost of I.D. cards is included in the rupted.
 Although the initial cost of I.D. cards is included in the Student Services fee, a \$3.00 charge will be made to replace lost cards.
-Replacements are made by appointment at the Student Activities office, Ledford Student Center.
+Replacements are made by appointment at the Student Affairs office, Ledford Student Center.

 Children and spouses of seminary students, faculty and staff who plan to use any or all of the recreational facilities will need to obtain an activities card.
-Students should request these for their spouse and/ or children at the Student Affairs Office, Mackie Hall.
+Students should request these for their spouse and/or children at the Student Affairs Office, Ledford Center.
+Costs for the first activities card are included in the student services fee.
+However, a \$3.00 replacement fee will be charged for replacement cards.